jesse-ai/docs/docs/strategies/api.md

 def go_long(self):
     self.buy = [
         (0.5, self.price + 10),
-        # after this point self.is_increased will be True
+        # after this point self.increased_count will be 1
         (0.5, self.price + 20),
+        # after this point self.increased_count will be 2
         (0.5, self.price + 30),
+        # after this point self.increased_count will be 3
     ]
 ```